 - You can do things to prepare for release from prison, such as thinking about housing, benefits and who can help you in the community.
 It is never too early to think about it. - You may worry about how you will get help for your mental health.
 The prison should refer you to community mental health services if they feel you need more support.
-You need to give them permission to do this. - How and when you are released will depend on the type of sentence you are serving. - There are lots of people and organisations in the prison and community who can help you.
+You need to give them permission to do this. - How and when you are released will depend on the type of sentence you are serving. - It is important to remember that there are lots of people and organisations in the prison and community who can help you.